 - Do you want all the bells and whistles?

-When you’re looking at different emergency vehicle lights, check out the features they offer.
-Some models are much more advanced than others.
+When you’re looking at different emergency vehicle lights, or even cheap emergency visor lights, check out the features they offer.
+Some models are much more advanced than others, or you may be able to get similar features on a dash light.
 You may be on the lookout for a dash light that has all the mod cons, or you might just be searching for a basic, no-frills model that does the job without all the bells and whistles.
 Take a look at flash patterns, color options and power output, read up on the type of bulbs required and note down details about installation.
 If you only need a few different flash patterns and you’re looking for something simple you can pop on the dash at the side of the road, there’s very little point in spending money on features you won’t use.
 If, on the other hand, you want to synchronize your new dash light with other lights and sirens, you utilize multiple patterns, and you need a lot of light, it’s worth narrowing down your options to find the extra features you want.

 Are you searching for a new LED dash light for a police car, a truck or a privately-owned vehicle?
 If so, hopefully, we helped you narrow down the options and find the best dash light for your vehicle.
 If your not sure what color emergency light you can purchase, check out our helpful state statutes and emergency light laws page!

 - Why Are Police Lights Red and Blue